China

 - The State of Wisconsin on or after March 14, 2022.

-Note to Exporters: Exporters are advised to work with the importers to ensure products intended for export are not restricted by China’s requirements.
+Note to Exporters: Exporters are advised to work with their importers to ensure products intended for export are not restricted by China’s requirements.

-Poultry products must be heat processed according to the following chart to be exempt from above restrictions.
+Poultry products must be heat treated according to the following chart to be exempt from above restrictions.

 Core Temperature (°C) | Time | |